 In a few simple steps we help you to choose the ideal running shoe for you

 The interesting thing about Bilbao is how a city that two decades ago was struggling to emerge from the industrial crisis has found in sport, culture and gastronomy its tourist lifeline.
 The Bilbao Night Marathon generates 6 million euros of direct economic impact for the city.
 Hotels are full, restaurants are overcrowded and local stores see how visitors take a piece of the city home.
-What is important is not only what happens during the race, but also what remains after the race.
+It's not just what happens during the race that is important, but what remains after the race.
 Many of these runner-tourists will return to Bilbao, not to run, but to continue discovering its gastronomy, art and nightlife.

 Lisbon: the Atlantic jewel